ansible/ansible/docs/docsite/rst/community/how_can_I_help.rst

 Review and submit pull requests
 -------------------------------

 As you become more familiar with how Ansible works, you may be able to fix issues or develop new features yourself.
-If you think you've got a solution to a bug you've found in Ansible, or if you've got a new feature that you've written and would like to share with millions of Ansible users, read all about the `Ansible development process <http://docs.ansible.com/ansible/latest/community/development_process.rst>`_ to learn how to get your code accepted into Ansible.
+If you think you've got a solution to a bug you've found in Ansible, or if you've got a new feature that you've written and would like to share with millions of Ansible users, read all about the :ref:`Ansible development process <community_development_process>` to learn how to get your code accepted into Ansible.

 Another good way to help is to review pull requests that other Ansible users have submitted.
 The Ansible community keeps a full list of `open pull requests by file <https://ansible.sivel.net/byfile.html>`_, so if there's a particular module or plug-in that particularly interests you, you can easily keep track of all the relevant new pull requests and provide testing or feedback.